Construction Update | June 12, 2025

 Project impacts to travel can be found on the UDOT Traffic Website, www.udot.utah.gov/traffic or by downloading the UDOT Traffic app.

-Driver Safety: Please prioritize safety while driving during these winter conditions.
+Driver Safety: Please prioritize safety while driving through the construction zones.

 - Slow down and maintain a safe following distance